RoyVoetman/laravel-repository-pattern/README.md

 ### Deleting  / Manipulating / Adding data before its saved

-When you are working with passwords for example you want to hash them before you store them in the database.
+When you are working with passwords you want to hash them before you store them in the database.
 You can do this by overriding the `save` method.

  ```php
 namespace App\Repositories;